The Suckless From Scratch Project

 2.29.
 NetTools

-for building this we shall quit the chroot enviroment for a moment to configure and then go back to build the package since you'll need bash for running some necessary scripts for configuring it huh. so… here we go.
+for building this we shall quit the chroot environment for a moment to configure and then go back to build the package since you'll need bash for running some necessary scripts for configuring it huh. so… here we go.

 exit # you leave the chroot enviroment